 Baseball FUNdamentals is the educational arm of "Play Baseball Detroit" that combines interactive Middle School Rallies, School Skills Clinics, and Community Clinics designed to create excitement and teach the fundamentals of the game.

-2011 Winners of the Detroit Tigers Hometown Championship included:
+2014 Winners of the Detroit Tigers Hometown Championship included:

-"Willie Horton's Batting for Kids" is a youth baseball clinic at Comerica Park that focuses on introducing youth age 5 - 15 to the game of baseball.
-The clinic is hosted in partnership with Don Bosco Hall, a private non-profit agency, that provides supportive human services to enhance the quality of life for youth, and their families residing in the Metropolitan Detroit-Wayne County Community.
+In addition, children receive baseball tips on the field where major leaguers play.
+Willie Horton's Batting For Kids is hosted in partnership with Don Bosco Hall, a private non-profit agency that provides supportive human services to enhance the quality of life for children and their families residing in the Metro Detroit-Wayne County Community.

 On Saturday, April 6 the Cass Tech High School and Holland High School baseball and softball team's received $10,000 to support their programs thanks to Comerica Bank.

 The students were honored in a special pre-game, on-field ceremony featuring Tigers outfielder, Andy Dirks, and one coach from each team threw out a ceremonial first pitch, before sixty representatives of the baseball and softball programs enjoyed a Tigers game.

 The Comerica Bank Grand Slam Grant program was created in 2011 to help public high schools in Michigan create, expand or improve a baseball or softball program.
 Past winners include Kalamazoo Central High School, Lincoln Park High School and Detroit Renaissance High School.